 Telematics for vehicles initially began by tracking the location of lorries/trailers and transferring that information to their base.
-Telematics is progressively cloud-based, sharing data, insight about driver habits and risks taken.
-The information shared could be a LED warning lamp for a high-risk manoeuvre performed.
-GreenRoad is a cloud based service used by several firms with fleets of vehicles for telematics information sharing.
+Telematics is progressively cloud-based, sharing data, insight about driver habits, and risks are taken.
+The information shared could be a LED warning lamp for a high-risk maneuver performed.
+GreenRoad is a cloud-based service used by several firms with fleets of vehicles for telematics information sharing.

-A detailed analysis could provide necessary information to a fleet manager such as: physical location of vehicles on their routes, drivers who consistently break speed limits or a dangerous stretch known for accidents.
+A detailed analysis could provide necessary information to a fleet manager such as the physical location of vehicles on their routes, drivers who consistently break speed limits, or a dangerous stretch known for accidents.

 Telematics will work via smartphone apps.
-Mercedes has introduced mbrace with interesting features.
+Mercedes has introduced embrace with interesting features.
 An app called Autoline is available in North Ireland by MyDrive for drivers to monitor driving habits.